phrsampaio/deft-funnel/README.md

 ## Introduction

-DEFT-FUNNEL is a free open-source solver written in Matlab that searches for the global minima of grey-box and black-box optimization problems as defined below:
+DEFT-FUNNEL is a free open-source solver written in Matlab that searches for the global minima of constrained grey-box and black-box optimization problems as defined below:

 min f(x)
 subject to: